-As a graduate in 2020 it’s more important than ever to be proactive and create your own opportunities.
+As a graduate these days it’s more important than ever to be proactive and create your own opportunities.
 The Class of 2020 is graduating into a working world that has been transformed by COVID-19.
 It’s bad enough having to forego the official ceremonies and celebrations that should mark such an important life moment, without having to worry about what lies beyond.
 But with no clear end to the current situation, it’s important for graduates to adapt to the ‘new normal.’
 Here are seven ideas to help.

 1. Focus on sectors that are thriving

 The news for jobseekers isn’t all bad.
 Data from the Bureau of Labor Statistics showed that non-farm payroll employment rose by 2.5 million in May, with sharp increases in leisure and hospitality, construction, education, health services and retail.1 Meanwhile, analysis by ad-tech company Taboola of eight billion page views showed increased interest in home improvement, gaming, pet products, home beauty, and fitness.2 It’s worth doing your own online research to find sectors and roles that might not have been your original choice, but in which you could apply your skills.
 Then make a list and start targeting specific companies that are growing.